ranbureand/sitefolio/_projects/fortune-cookie-installation.markdown

 preview_image: 'fortune_cookie_installation_00.jpg'

-excerpt: 'The project aims at investigating the dynamics between users, images and search engines in the current panorama of the Web.'
+excerpt: 'The project investigates the dynamics between users, images and image search engines in the current panorama of the Web.'
-exordium: 'The project aims at investigating the dynamics between **users**, **images** and **search engines** in the current panorama of the Web.'
+exordium: 'The project investigates the dynamics between users, images and image search engines in the current panorama of the Web.'

 publish: 'yes'
 ---